tips & tricks

 In all honesty, these rooms are not available at short notice.
 The waiting list for Casa 400 is growing fast.
 During the summer months, Casa is a hotel, but during the academic year students can rent fully-furnished rooms with their own bathroom and even a TV.
 You can move in at the beginning of October and you will be expected to vacate your room at the end of May.
 If you plan to only rent a room between Monday and Friday, then you can expect to pay about 100 euros less a month.

-Are you in a tough spot?
-In some cases, students may be eligible to apply for urgency at the Student General Counselling Service.
+Are you on the street overnight?
+Or is it unsafe at home?
+In some acute emergencies, students may be eligible to apply for urgency at the Student General Counselling Service.
 For further details, please contact de Student General Counselling Service.
-Please note that they cannot help students with children to find suitable housing.